Heroes23/Heroes23/README.md

 # 💫 About Me:
 Hello, my name is Zaed Hussain, and I'm a Data Engineer with a background in Applied Mathematics (UIC) and Data Engineering (UChicago).
 I build scalable, production-grade data infrastructure that powers analytics, machine learning, and AI applications.

 I design and deploy end-to-end data platforms spanning batch and real-time pipelines, data warehousing (Snowflake, Databricks), and AI-ready retrieval systems.
 I specialize in retrieval-augmented generation (RAG) architectures, vector databases, embedding pipelines, and semantic search platforms that enable LLMs to retrieve and reason over enterprise data at scale.
-I create reliable ETL/ELT workflows, data quality frameworks, and cloud-native ingestion systems that transform unstructured data into structured, searchable intelligence.
+I create reliable ETL/ELT workflows, data quality frameworks, cloud-native ingestion systems that transform unstructured data into structured, searchable intelligence, and how LLMs reason, agentic creation, how agents use tools, and how to build retrieval systems that integrate seamlessly with LLM workflows.

 My focus is on building trustworthy data infrastructure that ensures quality, governance, performance, and reliability in regulated, data-intensive industries.